 The Athletic Coaching Endorsement program provides required training for personnel who wish to coach students in athletic games.
-The plan provides for 180 hours of training in Coaching a Specific Sport, Coaching Theory and Care and Prevention of o Plan Origination Date: 2007 o Latest Approval by FDOE: 2012
+The plan provides for 180 hours of training in Coaching a Specific Sport, Coaching Theory and Care and Prevention of Athletic o Latest Approval by FDOE: 2017

-Athletic Injuries.
+Injuries.